• Skip to main content

 Outcome

 Wrist arthrodesis provides good pain relief and correction of the deformity.
 Patients can perform most of the activities of daily living.
-Problem is experienced in negotiating hand in tight spaces and executing some positions of the hand.
+The problem is experienced in negotiating hand in tight spaces.

 About Dr Arun Pal Singh